 |

-cover the full area of the SW side of the ‘hill in the middle of
+aid of radios cover the full area of the SW side of the ‘hill in

-views of El Mazuco and towards Viango (right).
-No caves up there;
+spectacular views of El Mazuco and towards Viango (right).
+No caves

-but Collau Roviera is on the southern edge of the field 150m above
+up there; but Collau Rubiera is on the southern edge of the field

-Back to the resurgence (Ojo) and the adjacent Cueva a Sul Δ before retuning to El Mazuco by the same route,
+Back to the resurgence (Ojo) and the adjacent Cueva a Sul 📌 before retuning to El Mazuco by the same

 Fine Fabada at the Rte.
 Roxia at El Mazuco inspires us to re-locate

-drainage alternatives in view of Pedro’s suggestions from yesterday
+possible drainage alternatives in view of Pedro’s suggestions from

 Back via Posada where we are amazed to find that ‘Becket’ still exists